TreeMama/SuperBlue-Calculate-LAI-NDVI/README.md

 ![Screenshot](https://raw.github.com/TreeMama/SuperBlue-Calculate-LAI-NDVI/master/Example_NDVI/NDVI.jpg)

-I also attempted to calculate a version of the [LAI](https://crisp.nus.edu.sg/~acrs2001/pdf/155SAITO.PDF "LAI") using the NDVI I calculated, based of this formula:
+I also attempted to calculate a version of the [LAI](https://crisp.nus.edu.sg/~acrs2001/pdf/155SAITO.PDF "LAI") using the NDVI I calculated, based on this formula:

 	- LAI = 0.57exp(2.33NDVI)